NVIDIA/aistore/docs/overview.md

 Common way to use AIStore include the most fundamental and, often, the very first step: populating AIS cluster with an existing dataset, or datasets.
 Those (datasets) can come from remote buckets (AWS, Google Cloud, Azure), HDFS directories, NFS shares, local files, or any vanilla HTTP(S) locations.

-To this end, AIS provides 6 (six) easy ways ranging from the conventional on-demand caching to *promoting* colocated files and directories, and more.
+To this end, AIS provides 6 (six) easy ways ranging from the conventional on-demand caching to *promoting* colocated files and directories.

 > Related references and examples include this [technical blog](https://aistore.nvidia.com/blog/2021/12/07/cp-files-to-ais) that shows how to copy a file-based dataset in two easy steps.